-The platform members must be supported by our partners to put in value what they do and be able to measure the social, environmental and economic impact of their work.
-The circularity of electronics is to apply the Rs in order and ensure final recycling (last R), so our members should certify there is no premature recycling and measure the impacts generated by reuse.
+The circularity of electronics is to apply the Rs in order and ensure final recycling (last R), so our members, responsible of collecting, refurbishing and resale digital devices, should certify there is no premature recycling and measure the impacts generated by reuse.
 The challenge is to provide resources for members to be able to self-evaluate, self-certificate and share this data with us.
-Ereuse generates the circularity certificates of reuse platforms.

 Our members and partners develops and share open-source resources such as refurbishment tools, inventory management and traceability systems, self-certification mechanisms for quality and circularity standards, good practices and case studies.
 The challenge in this activity is to prioritize which resources are key to the community and ensure they are open-source and based on open standards.
 Ereuse coordinates the development roadmap of this resources.